mkaleta11/CLI-Password-Manager/README.md

 # IMPORTANT
 The first time you run the program the master password you provide will be your master password for future use.
 The data is encrypted using this exact master password.
-You must remember the master password because without it you cannot access your passwords.
+You must remember the master password because without it you cannot access your password database.
-If you forget the master password you will lose all your passwords.
+If you forget the master password you will lose access to that database.
-The master password cannot be changed.
+You can change the master password but only after logging into the database.
 THIS IS FOR SECURITY REASONS TO MAKE THE MANAGER AS SECURE AS POSSIBLE.